-- 6. Solihull MBC Council and BCC have been active members of the GBSLEP HMA Technical Officers Group since it was created and have contributed to all discussions relating to the delivery of unmet housing need with the HMA - 7.
+- 6. Solihull MBC Council and SSDC have been active members of the GBSLEP HMA Technical Officers Group since it was created and have contributed to all discussions relating to the delivery of unmet housing need with the HMA - 7.
 This engagement has been ongoing and effective in so far as it has resulted in unmet housing need (to 2031) within the HMA being reduced from 37,5721 dwellings in 2015 to 2,5972 dwellings as at 2019. - 8.
-The 2,597 shortfall noted above represents the position using land supply as at 1st April 2019, and as such does not yet include contributions towards the shortfall from authorities that have published plans or emerging plans since then.
+The 2,597 shortfall (which includes a 2,000 contribution from Solihull) noted above represents the position using land supply as at 1st April 2019, and as such does not yet include contributions towards the shortfall from authorities that have published plans or emerging plans since then.
 This includes both Lichfield and South Staffordshire.
 These authorities have plans that are seeking to make contributions to the HMA of 4,500 (2018-40) and up to 4,000 (2018-38) respectively3.
-However it is noted that neither authority has yet determined how much of these contributions could be delivered prior to 2031 to assist in meeting the outstanding shortfall of 2,597 up to that time.
-It is noted that less than a third of this provision would need to be made by 2031 to deal with the overall shortfall to 2031. - 9.
-BCC note that the Draft Submission Plan published by SMBC in October 2020 includes a contribution to the HMA shortfall of 2,105 dwellings up to 2031.
+Less than a third of this provision would need to be made by 2031 to see the overall HMA shortfall to 2031 having been dealt with. - 9.
+SSDC note that the Draft Submission Plan published by SMBC in October 2020 includes a contribution to the HMA shortfall of 2,105 dwellings up to 2031.
 It is also noted that this contribution represents the difference between the supply SMBC believe to be sustainable and SMBC's Local Housing Need.
-Whilst BCC still have concerns about this figure and how it was arrived at (see later section), this amounts to an issue about the soundness of Solihull's plan.
-BCC agree that SMBC have satisfied the legal duty to cooperate test. - 10.
-It is acknowledged that SMBC have published consultation material relating to its Local Plan review process at the following dates and stages: - Scope, Issues and Options November 2015 - Draft Local Plan November 2016 - Draft Local Plan Supplementary Consultation January 2019 - Draft Submission Plan October 2020 - 11.
-In each case BCC have been consulted on these documents and have engaged as they felt appropriate at the time. - 12.
-It is acknowledged that both SMBC and BCC were active partners as part of the HMA wide commission undertaken by GL Hearn to produce the Strategic Growth Study. - 13.
+Whilst SSDC still have concerns about this figure and how it was arrived at (see later section), this amounts to an issue about the soundness of Solihull's plan.
+SSDC agree that SMBC have satisfied the legal duty to cooperate test. - 10.
+It is acknowledged that SMBC have published consultation material relating to its Local Plan review process at the following dates and stages: - Scope, Issues and Options November 2015 - Draft Local Plan November 2016 - Draft Local Plan Supplementary Consultation January 2019 - 11.
+In each case SSDC have been consulted on these documents and have engaged as they felt appropriate at the time. - 12.
+It is acknowledged that both SMBC and SSDC were active partners as part of the HMA wide commission undertaken by GL Hearn to produce the Strategic Growth Study. - 13.
 It is noted that in December 2019 BCC published an updated Local Development Scheme (LDS), which concluded that an early review [of the 2017 BDP] was not required.
 This stated that "the Local Planning Authority will start scoping out the work needed to undertake this in 2020 and set out a timetable for any BDP update, if necessary, in the next version of the LDS by January 2022."
-At this early stage Birmingham CC has not made any request to any LPA
+At this early stage Birmingham CC has not made any request to any LPA within the HMA to help with housing need beyond 2031, nor has it set out what any extent of shortfall beyond 2031 may be. - 14.
+The four Black Country local authorities have indicated a shortfall arising from their urban area on multiple occasions, setting out a significant urban capacity shortfall of 21,670 dwellings up to 2036 as part of their Black Country Core Strategy Issues and Options Report